nttcslab/eval-audio-repr/plugin/OPERA/REAEDME_OPERA.md

 # Towards Pre-training an Effective Respiratory Audio Foundation Model

-This repository provides the code to integrate EVAR as a plugin model into the OPERA benchmark, enabling OPERA to evaluate pre-trained audio representation models supported by EVAR.
+This repository provides the code to integrate EVAR as a plugin model into the [OPERA](https://github.com/evelyn0414/OPERA) benchmark for respiratory sounds, enabling OPERA to evaluate pre-trained audio representation models supported by EVAR.
 Based on this OPERA extension, it also provides scripts and instructions to reproduce the results from the paper *"Towards Pre-training an Effective Respiratory Audio Foundation Model"*.

 ## How to Integrate with the OPERA Benchmark